gjmcn/data-cube-html/README.md

 **$attr:** `Array.prototype.$attr(name0, val0, name1, val1, ...)`<br>
 **$style:** `Array.prototype.$style(name0, val0, name1, val1, ...)`

-Set one or more attributes or styles of each entry of the calling array.

-See the core DataCube method [$prop](https://github.com/gjmcn/data-cube/wiki/Entrywise#method_set_prop) for the detailed behavior of these methods.
+For each entry, set attribute/style `name0` to `val0`, `name1` to `val1`, ...

+If a value is a function, it is _not_ used as the new value.
+Instead, the function is passed the 'current entry' of the calling array, the current (vector) index and the calling array; the returned value is used as the new attribute/style value.

+All arguments are broadcast.

 Returns the calling array.

+Notes:

+* If an error is thrown when settng a value, any already-made changes will persist.

+* Use the core DataCube method `$prop` to set properties of elements, e.g. `x.$prop('innerHTML','hello')`.

 ---